ismailbayram/bigpicture/README.md

 It can be used in Continuous Integration (CI) pipelines to validate the architecture of the project like in the `.github/workflows/codequality.yml`.

+# Why do we need this tool?
+There are many rules to define the architecture of a project and it is hard to keep them in mind.
+For instance,
+- In a layered architecture, a package can not import a package from the upper layer.
+- In a hexagonal architecture, a package can not import a package from the outer layer.
+- A package can not have a file which has more than 100 lines.
+- A package can not have a function which has more than 20 lines.

+BigPicture allows you to define these rules in a `.bigpicture.json` file and validate the architecture of the project.

 # Supported Languages
 - Go